lakshaysatija14-ux/virtual-desk-organiser/README.md

 Smart desk organiser using ESP32-S3 and e-paper display Virtual Desk Organiser 🚀

-AI-powered smart desk organiser built using an ESP32-S3 and e-paper display to create a distraction-free, low-power productivity companion.
+Smart desk organiser built using an ESP32-S3 and e-paper display to create a distraction-free, low-power productivity companion.
 The system displays useful daily information such as weather, calendar events, motivational quotes, alarms, and tasks through a clean web dashboard and energy-efficient e-paper interface.

 ✨ Features
 🌤️ Real-time weather updates